 Certain Portfolios may invest in various types of derivatives, which may at times result in significant derivative exposure.
-U.S. Low Volatility Portfolio may invest, to a limited extent, in certain types of derivatives to gain exposure to the stock market pending investment of cash balances or to meet liquidity needs.
 A derivative is a financial instrument whose performance is derived from the performance of another asset.
 The Portfolios may invest in derivative instruments including, but not limited to: futures contracts, put options, call options, options on futures contracts, options on foreign currencies, options on recovery locks, options on security and commodity indices, swaps, forward contracts, structured investments, and other equity-linked derivatives.
 The Portfolios may also invest in long-term equity anticipation securities ("LEAPS").
 LEAPS are publicly traded options contracts with expiration dates of longer than one year.
 The longer expiration date of LEAPS offers the opportunity for a Portfolio to gain exposure to prolonged price changes without having to invest in a combination of shorter-term traditional options contracts.
 LEAPS may be purchased for individual stocks or for equity indices.